donBarbos/dotfiles/rofi/README.md

-## Краткое руководство по настройке Rofi
+## Quick guide

-чтобы установить тему для rofi используй команду `rofi-theme-selector`
+to install the theme for rofi use the command `rofi-theme-selector`